DavidDuongCS/amazon-system-simulator/README.md

   > java ECommerceUserInterface

   From there, you can type in commands that are featured in the ECommerceUserInterface.java file.
+Their functions are also in the file.
   The commands that I have implemented are:
   - CUSTS
   - BOOKS